-Viettel rolls out nationwide 5G-ready timing solution with ADVA and NEC
+Viettel Rolls Out Nationwide 5G-ready Timing Solution with ADVA and NEC

 Compact, scalable SSU and highly precise cesium PRC support both legacy timing and next-generation services

-ADVA (FSE: ADV) and NEC Corporation (NEC; TSE: 6701) today announced that Viettel, a global telecommunications service provider based in Vietnam, has deployed ADVA's Oscilloquartz timing solution throughout Laos and Myanmar to provide nationwide 4G services and prepare its synchronization network for 5G.
+Vientiane, Laos and Tokyo, Japan, Mar 20, 2020 - (JCN Newswire) - ADVA (FSE: ADV) and NEC Corporation (TSE: 6701) today announced that Viettel, a global telecommunications service provider based in Vietnam, has deployed ADVA's Oscilloquartz timing solution throughout Laos and Myanmar to provide nationwide 4G services and prepare its synchronization network for 5G.
 The technology enables Viettel to smoothly transition its legacy timing infrastructure, deliver 4G coverage to more mobile subscribers and lay the foundations for next-generation services.
 Installed and maintained by NEC, the new solution is built on ADVA's OSA 3230B primary reference cesium clock (PRC) for assured and precise synchronization with or without GNSS.
 It also features ADVA's versatile ultra-compact synchronization supply units (SSUs) with high-capacity PTP modules for grandmaster clock functionality.

 "This deployment enables the end-to-end distribution of assured, precise and highly reliable timing.
 It utilizes our OSA 3230B PRC for superb accuracy with the smallest size and power footprint, as well as our ultra-scalable SSUs.
 With this solution, we've empowered Viettel to address all its most urgent synchronization needs, helped it protect past investments and opened the door to further expansion," commented Erik Lindberg, VP, sales, APAC, ADVA.
 "Our close collaboration with NEC was key to the success of this project.
 It's a relationship based on a great deal of trust and a shared passion to push the boundaries of possibility.
 And that partnership is now delivering valuable results for service providers across East Asia."